groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-amazon-s3-storage.md

 ---
 id: load-document-from-amazon-s3-storage
 url: conversion/net/load-document-from-amazon-s3-storage
-title: Load document from Amazon S3 storage
+title: Load file from Amazon S3 storage
-linkTitle: From Amazon S3 storage
 weight: 5
-description: " This article demonstrates how to convert document stored in Amazon S3 storage using GroupDocs.Conversion for .NET API."
+description: " This article demonstrates how to convert file stored in Amazon S3 storage using GroupDocs.Conversion for .NET API."
-keywords: Convert document from Amazon S3 storage, Convert file
+keywords: Convert file from Amazon S3 storage, Convert file
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-The following code snippet shows how to convert a document from Amazon S3 Storage:
+The following code snippet shows how to convert a file from Amazon S3 Storage:

 ```csharp
 public static void Run()